gschmutz/bigdata-spark-workshop/08-sql-on-hadoop/README.md

 ### Create Airport Table in Hive Metastore

-In order to access data in HDFS or Object Stroage using Presto, we have to create a table in the Hive metastore.
+In order to access data in HDFS or Object Storage using Presto, we have to create a table in the Hive metastore.
 Note that the location 's3a://flight-bucket/refined-data/..' points to the data we have uploaded before.

 Connect to Hive Metastore CLI